 The Code of Ordinances compiles all the laws and ordinances needed to implement the Goals and Policies.
 The Code is what most applicants use to plan their project, but Plan Area Statements, Community Plans and, soon, Area Plans describe the allowed land uses in an area and are related to the Code.
-Download the complete Code of Ordinances (Amended 9/30/2020, Effective 11/29/2020, through Ordinance 2020-05)
+Download the complete TRPA Code of Ordinances (Amended September 27, 2023, Effective November 26, 2023).

 TRPA regularly amends the Code of Ordinances to improve its effectiveness and clarity.
 Click here to view amendments and previous code versions.
 Please review the Advisory Planning Commission and Governing Board meeting packets for detailed information on Code amendments in progress.

 The Rules of Procedure set standards for how the Agency operates and how certain processes are to be carried out.
 Legal procedures, voting requirements of the Board and levels of environmental analysis for projects are described in the Rules.
 The Rules of Procedure was last updated on 1/25/22.
 The Rules supplement, interpret, and implement both the Bi-State Planning Compact, Regional Plan and Code of Ordinances.
 Maintenance Responsibilities Chart and Plan Template.
 Download the Rules of Procedure.